 Safe Routes to School

-In September 2013, Washington County was awarded a $150,000 non-infrastructure grant from the Oregon Safe Routes to School Program to fund a SRTS coordinator for three years.
+In September 2013, Washington County received a $150,000 non-infrastructure grant from the Oregon Safe Routes to School Program to fund a SRTS coordinator for three years.
 This coordinator will help boost the number of SRTS programs and activities throughout the county while building valuable SRTS partnerships among city and county agencies, schools, community organizations, and neighborhoods.
-The SRTS coordinator will lead these partners in coordination efforts as well as leverage expertise, resources and program elements that consider the "5 E's of Safe Routes to School."
+The SRTS coordinator leads these partners in coordination efforts as well as leverage expertise, resources and program elements that consider the "5 E's of Safe Routes to School."

 Who Benefits?
 Everyone!